Though government and the central bank are committed to enhancing financial inclusion through digital banking in Nepal, its pace is slow

 Digital banking in Nepal will lower costs and time to send and receive payments

-Mountains, hills, desert and oceans will pose no boundaries as it will close the distance for payments.
-Digitization leads to more secured transactions and payments and lower associated crimes compared to cash handling and operations.
+Mountains, hills, deserts, and oceans will pose no boundaries as they will close the distance for payments.
+Digitization leads to more secured transactions and payments and lowers associated crimes compared to cash handling and operations.
 This process is much more transparent and limits the possibility of misappropriation and manipulation between senders and receivers.

 Transaction through digital systems encourages both parties to learn the formal banking system thereby supporting saving and entrepreneurship development.
 People become friendly with technology and familiar with financial literacy.
-It enables to create history of transaction and pave ways for availing credit facilities.
-Individuals normally feel secured dealing with the formal process and can restore security and control over the funds.
+It enables to creation history of transactions and paves ways for availing credit facilities.
+Individuals normally feel secure dealing with the formal process and can restore security and control over the funds.
 This helps them to manage their risks appropriately.

-There is incentive for telecom providers and MNOs too.
-It generates more revenue and larger customer base for their business.
-Likewise, for regulators and policy makers, it will help maintain greater transparency, expand access to financial services, and promote competition, increased efficiency, innovation in the financial market and social inclusion.
-The incentive for banks is decreased cost of services, competitive edge and innovation of products to meet the demands of the societies.
+There is an incentive for telecom providers and MNOs too.
+It generates more revenue and a larger customer base for their business.
+Likewise, for regulators and policymakers, it will help maintain greater transparency, expand access to financial services, and promote competition, increased efficiency, innovation in the financial market, and social inclusion.
+The incentive for banks is decreased cost of services, competitive edge, and innovation of products to meet the demands of the societies.
 The cross-cutting advantage is the greater convergence between telecom providers and the formal financial institutions and increased overlap in the telecommunication and financial service markets in offering financial services via mobile phones.

-In case of Nepal, digitization of payment is still in its nascent stage.
-Although telecom penetration in Nepal has reached about 90 percent with a subscriber base of 23.95 million, the telecom providers and financial institutions have not been able to utilize advantage of this network.
-According to a recent study, 79 percent of adult population uses cellphone, 14 percent use internet facilities and nine percent emails.
+In the case of Nepal, the digitization of payment is still in its nascent stage.
+Although telecom penetration in Nepal has reached about 90 percent with a subscriber base of 23.95 million, the telecom providers and financial institutions have not been able to utilize the advantage of this network.
+According to a recent study, 79 percent of the adult population uses a cellphone, 14 percent use internet facilities, and nine percent emails.
 But only 0.2 percent of adults use cellphone/SMS banking, 0.3 percent internet banking, 0.5 percent credit cards, and seven percent use ATM cards.
-Study shows that 37 percent of adults are not aware about ATMs.
+Study shows that 37 percent of adults are not aware of ATMs.

 The government has announced in the fiscal budget for 2016/2017 that it will channelize the social security payment and other benefits through the banking channel.
-The central bank has recently issued licensing policy to allow non-bank payment operators to involve in services of digital banking in Nepal.
-However, banks in Nepal are slow in investing in mobile money platform and development of agent network while Money Transfer Operators (MTOs), in some cases, are trying to digitize the payment through issuance of cards.
-Deposits and withdrawal information is available over phones.
-However, Nepal is yet to experience a true digital payment system while experimentation is underway for the use of agent network and other payment infrastructure.
+The central bank has recently issued a licensing policy to allow non-bank payment operators to involve in services of digital banking in Nepal.
+However, banks in Nepal are slow in investing in mobile money platforms and development of agent networks while Money Transfer Operators (MTOs), in some cases, are trying to digitize the payment through the issuance of cards.
+Deposits and withdrawal information are available over phones.
+However, Nepal is yet to experience a true digital payment system while experimentation is underway for the use of agent networks and other payment infrastructure.

-Despite the fact that government and the central bank are committed to enhancing financial inclusion through digitization of banking services, the pace for digitization is rather slow due to low investment in agent training and development, unstructured delivery mechanisms and marketing, server failure at times, and lack of innovation in business model, products and services.
-Motivation for digitization is low for service providers and agents due to limited revenue it generates and the question of sustainability.
+Despite the fact that government and the central bank are committed to enhancing financial inclusion through digitization of banking services, the pace for digitization is rather slow due to low investment in agent training and development, unstructured delivery mechanisms and marketing, server failure at times, and lack of innovation in the business model, products and services.
+The motivation for digitization is low for service providers and agents due to the limited revenue it generates and the question of sustainability.
 So what should be done?

-Financial literacy is a key.
-In geographically dispersed societies like ours where infrastructure is a constraint, developing relations and partnership with micro finance and other local service providers would help to reach out to the rural people.
-As we move along in this process of digitization of financial services, it will be necessary to coordinate with the line ministries, telecom authorities and the central bank to promote a stable and sustainable environment for digital financial service innovation and mitigate risks associated with digital payments.
+Financial literacy is key.
+In geographically dispersed societies like ours where infrastructure is a constraint, developing relations and partnership with microfinance and other local service providers would help to reach out to the rural people.
+As we move along in this process of digitization of financial services, it will be necessary to coordinate with the line ministries, telecom authorities, and the central bank to promote a stable and sustainable environment for digital financial service innovation and mitigate risks associated with digital payments.

 By Binod Atreya